coyotespike/covid19-images/README.md

 Goal is one-liners that run a script so you can just jump into a Jupyter/Kaggle notebook.
 ## Purpose

-CT scans have proven more accurate than swab PCR tests for COVID-19.
-And the fastest test developed so far takes 45 minutes and is not widely deployed.
-CT scans with a good AI model will take 20 seconds.

-To enable multiple methods of diagnosis, we should also build models (and secure accessible frontends) for x-rays - any data that lets a machine assist a human in diagnosing COVID-19.

-Multiple teams are coming up with deep learning algorithms to diagnose COVID-19, but they have their own datasets.
-We need a large open-source dataset to enable many researchers/hackers to innovate, and to enable widespread usage of these AIs.
+PCR swabs are far more accurate than CT scans at diagnosing COVID-19, but CT scans can play a role in prognosis, treatment, and hospital decision-making.
+We need a large open-source dataset to enable many researchers/hackers to innovate, and to enable widespread usage of helpful AIs.

 Deep learning in general works best with images.
 Many machine learning libraries require data to be organized in a certain way.